 The American Theological Library Association (ATLA) Religion Database lists journal articles, book reviews, and collections of essays in all fields of religion.
 Some listings link to full text of articles.

 Oxford Islamic Studies Online is designed to provide a first stop for anyone needing information and context on Islam.
 This resource provides chapters from scholarly and introductory works, Qur'anic materials, primary sources, images, maps, and timelines.
+Limited to 3 simultaneous users.

 Search topics, especially in the humanities and the social sciences, on East, Southeast, and South Asia published worldwide.
 You can also find citations to journal articles, chapters in edited volumes, conference proceedings, anthologies, and more.